f-o-a-m/foam.developer/source/tutorials/getting_started.md

 Next, you will need to use the [Rinkeby Faucet](https://www.rinkeby.io/#faucet) to add funds to your Rinkeby wallet.

+When using the Spatial Index beta, make sure you are on the Rinkeby Test Network.

 ## Obtain authentication for the FOAM REST API

 The FOAM REST API requires a header authorization key/value pair for each request.